LibrePCB/librepcb-pnd/README.md

 ### Create the PND

 1. Increment build number in `PXML.xml`
+2. Use content: `/home/user/tmp`
-2. Ensure i18n files are up to date
+3. Ensure i18n files are up to date
-3. Ensure share folder is up to date
+4. Ensure share folder is up to date
-4. `./make.sh`
+5. `./make.sh`